 Aim/Outcome Description Aim To facilitate an understanding of the global context of fashion, through a curriculum that represents a diverse and inclusive definition of fashion and creative practice, and actively promotes social, racial, and climate justice.
 Aim To engage students in self-reflection, creative challenge, and collaborative learning, developing work that will expand their knowledge and enrich their contribution to fashion design and creative practice.
 Aim To support students in formulating skill-based making practices and selecting appropriate materials to create a physical body of work that explores their individual identity.
 Aim To develop responsible designers with the critical and reflective ability and knowledge to contribute positively to the global fashion industry.
-Outcome To develop responsible designers with the critical and reflective ability and knowledge to contribute positively to the global fashion industry.
+Outcome Students will work within their chosen specialist pathway to demonstrate and apply a critical understanding of the global fashion industry, producing outcomes considering body diversity and social, racial, and climate justice & the appropriate use of technologies to support these.
 Outcome Students will apply independent learning and communicate effectively with others through negotiation and collaborative engagement to set goals, formulate ideas and present and evolve imaginative solutions.
 Outcome Students will apply their learning to develop ideas and information effectively using a range of established and emerging skills appropriate to their chosen pathway.
 Outcome Students will demonstrate sustainable and regenerative values to present a portfolio of guided projects that communicate ethical design development and final outcomes effectively.